-Our management, with the supervision and participation of our principal executive and financial officers, evaluated the effectiveness of our disclosure controls and procedures as of March 31, 2017.
-Based on that evaluation, our principal executive and financial officers have concluded that the disclosure controls and procedures were effective as of March 31, 2017.
+We conducted an evaluation, under the supervision and with the participation of our principal executive and financial officers, of the effectiveness of the design and operation of our disclosure controls and procedures as of September 30, 2017.
+Based upon their evaluation and subject to the foregoing, the principal executive and financial officers have concluded that, as of the end of the period covered by this report, the disclosure controls and procedures were effective at a reasonable assurance level.

-Changes in internal controls over financial reporting.
-There was no change in our internal control over financial reporting that occurred during the fiscal quarter ended March 31, 2017, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Changes in internal controls.
+Management determined there were no changes in our internal control over financial reporting that occurred during the fiscal quarter covered by this report that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.